 Join us for a special book launch event with Hub City Press author, Maris Lawyer, on June 24th at 7PM!
 Her debut novel, The Blue Line Down, is the winner of the 2020 South Carolina Novel Prize and publishes on June 22nd.
 We are so pleased to welcome Maris Lawyer to the Hub City family!

-Please note: This event will be available for 20 in-person seats at Hub City Bookshop (ticket price is for a signed copy of The Blue Line Down).
-For those who aren't able to attend in person, we will also stream live on Facebook!
+Please note: This event will be available for 20 in-person seats.
+Reserve your seat for free.
+For those who aren't able to attend in person, we will also stream live on Facebook.

 • • •

 From debut novelist Maris Lawyer, The Blue Line Down is a breakneck tale of betrayal, loyalty, and unexpected homecoming.

 "The Blue Line Down is an exhilarating tale of family lost and family found.
 Jude Washer’s fight to heal his past as he makes his way through the turbulent world of 1920s coal mining and bootlegging is unforgettable."—Jessica Handler, author of The Magnetic Girl

 Jude Washer wants to run: away from the coal mines where he is destined to work, away from his father’s abuse of his little brother, away from the prison-like confines of his village.
 Whispers of unionizing ripple through the small West Virginia mining town.
 When the mines take Jude’s brother away from him, Jude takes matters into his own hands.
 With nowhere else to go, Jude joins the Baldwin-Felts Agency, a band of violent men dedicated to stamping out unionizers across the mountains.